[?] Subscribe To This Site

 • Determine your monthly expenses.
 List your rent/mortgage, utilities, phone, insurance, food and other monthly expenses that you pay.

 • Establish how much you have to pay your bills.
 Subtract from your monthly income the amount of your monthly expenses.
 Then subtract how much you owe on your bills if you only pay the minimum.
-Whatever money is left over, apply to the first debt on your list.
+Whatever money is left over, apply to the first bill on your list.

 Debt elimination program

-Debt consolidation.
+Debt consolidation

 This method of debt elimination without bankruptcy works for some and is a disaster for others.
-What happens is that you take out a loan to pay off all of your debt.
+What happens is that you take out a loan to pay off all of your bills.
 This leaves you with just one monthly note to pay.

 Make sure that you go over your loan terms very carefully.
 Shop around for the best interest rate and understand the loan terms before you sign on the dotted line.

-Debt settlement.
+Debt settlement

 You may want to aim a little low to allow room for negotiation.
 If you do reach an agreement, make sure that you get it in writing before you send the money.
 If you can, record the conversation.
 35 of the states, including the District of Columbia allow you to record telephone conversations.